Which Schengen countries are reintroducing or maintaining border controls in 2026?

 Why?

-• Serious threats to public policy and internal security stem from organised cross‑border crime and terrorism.
+• Serious threats to public policy and internal security stem from organised cross-border crime and other criminal activities.

-• Persistent threats also come from violent Islamist groups and individuals.
+• Persistent threats from violent Islamist groups and individuals.

 Important!

-Depending on the evolution of the risks and threats, these temporary reintroductions of border controls can be prolonged.
-If you are travelling to Europe, make sure to check what border controls are in place as additional controls can lead to longer waiting time.
+Depending on the evolution of the risks and threats, these temporary reintroductions of border controls can be extended.
+If you are travelling to Europe, make sure to check what border controls are in place as additional verifications can lead to longer waiting time.

 The reintroduction of internal border control does not mean complete closure - as was the case during the Covid-19 pandemic - but a temporary suspension of free movement within the Schengen area.

-These controls, which mainly aim at limiting illegal immigration and fighting against the threat of terrorism, are random and non-systematic.
-They are carried out by law enforcement in the case of suspected breach.
+These controls, which mainly aim at limiting illegal immigration and fighting the threat of terrorism, are random and non-systematic.
+They are carried out by law enforcement in case of suspected breach.

 Don't leave without us!